 Organizations have, long enough, supported the top-to-bottom hierarchy where decision-makers and employees are two different kinds.
 But as times change, so do organizations.
 Or, at least, the smart ones.

 Flat hierarchy, close-knit working environment, open workspaces, and virtual teams—this is what the modern business world is about.
 In recent years, many organizations have switched to new approaches that eliminate the bureaucracy that often hinders an organization’s speed and help to elevate the employees’ level of responsibility.
-One such approach is developing cross-functional teams.
+The Agile approach to project management put forward the concept of cross-functional teams.

 Let’s evaluate this concept from its roots.
 Starting with…

-What Is A Cross-Functional Team And How Does It Work?
+What Is a Cross-Functional Agile Team, and How Does It Work?

-The simplest definition of building a cross-functional team is to put together a group of people with different functional expertise so that they can use their expertise to achieve a common goal.
+Cross-functional teams are one of the building blocks of Agile project management.
+A cross-functional team is a group of people with different functional expertise who work together to achieve a common goal.

 Have you ever wondered why most organizations work in silos?
 What’s the point—the marketing team is focusing entirely on promoting the business, the sales team just wants to drive sales, the accounting team is keeping the finances in check, and likewise, the customer success department is focusing on a different vertical.
-Each team is doing their job and they’re doing it well.
-But your business is moving in too many directions at once.
-Which isn’t good.
+Each team is doing its job, and they’re doing it well.
+But your business is moving in too many directions at once, which isn’t good.

 Now, it would be a lot better if you break down the organizational silos and show everyone the “big picture” i.e. the organizational goal.
 In simple words, instead of each team working independently and delivering moderate efforts, group them together to pursue a goal more efficiently.
 That’s what cross-functional teams are about.

-Cross-functional teams are a competitive advantage for an organization.
+Cross-functional teams are a competitive advantage for an Agile organization.
 They’re like superhero team-ups, where different individuals with different sets of unique abilities will work together for one common purpose.
-Every organization has potential resources scattered within in the form of various departments—HR, Marketing, Sales, Production, Purchasing, Accounting, Research, etc. Bring them all together and here’s what you will get:
+Every organization has potential resources scattered within in the form of various departments—HR, Marketing, Sales, Production, Purchasing, Accounting, Research, etc. Bring them all together, and you will unleash the benefits of cross-functional teams:

 - The team will span organizational boundaries.